What Is a Data Security Breach and How to protect against it?

 Prominent and Massive Data Security Breaches Of 2024

-Here are some security breaches that struck some of the biggest companies in 2024:
+Here are some information security breaches that struck some of the biggest companies in 2024:

 AT&T Data Breach